 On Labor Day at Brooklyn's Washington Park, the Bridegrooms, later to be known as the Dodgers, win all three games against Pittsburgh in the first tripleheader ever played.
 The home team sweeps the visiting Alleghenys, who will be renamed the Pirates next season, 10-9, 3-2, and 8-4.

 In the longest game in American League history, Philadelphia beats the Red Sox in 24 innings, 4-1.
-Both starters go the distance as A's hurler Jack Coombs bests Boston's Joe Harris.
+Each starter goes the distance when A's hurler Jack Coombs bests Boston's Joe Harris in the Huntington Avenue Baseball Grounds contest.

-Bill O'Hara becomes the first pinch runner to steal two bases in the same inning in the Giants' 9-6 victory over St. Louis at the Polo Grounds.
-The Giants' outfielder, who will swipe 31 bases this season, will duplicate the feat tomorrow off the same team.
+Bill O'Hara, inserted as pinch runner, becomes the first major leaguer to steal two bags in the same inning when he swipes second and third base in the Giants' 9-6 victory over St. Louis at the Polo Grounds.
+The 28 year-old New York outfielder, who will end the season with a total of 31 stolen bases, will duplicate the feat tomorrow against the same opponents.

-Due to World War I, the major league regular season is originally scheduled to end today, but the owners decide to play through Labor Day (September 2).
-The Browns want the Indians fined and believe that Cleveland should forfeit two games for refusing to play on the extended dates (September 1 & 2).
+The major league regular season, originally scheduled to end today, is extended the owners decide to play through Labor Day due to World War I. The Browns want the Indians fined and believe that Cleveland should forfeit two games for refusing to play the added contests.

 For the third time in four days, Bronx Bomber first baseman Lou Gehrig hits a grand slam.
 The 'Iron Horse's' third-inning base-loaded home run off Ed Morris proves to be the difference in New York's 5-1 victory over Boston at Yankee Stadium.

-Vince DiMaggio's bases-loaded home run paces the Phillies to an 8-3 victory over Boston at Braves Field.
-The Phillies outfielder ties a major league mark with his fourth grand slam of the season.
+Philadelphia outfielder Vince DiMaggio's bases-loaded home run paces the Phillies to an 8-3 victory over Boston at Braves Field.
+Joe and Dom's older brother ties a major league mark with his fourth grand slam of the season.

 The Cardinals tie a major league mark, hitting five homers in a 12-5 loss to Brooklyn at Ebbets Field.
 The solo shots hit by Stan Musial, Harry Elliot, Rip Repulski and Steve Bilko (2), all off starter Preacher Roe, aren't enough to offset the Dodgers' 17-hit attack, which includes six doubles but no round-trippers.